 So, the strategy employed against Iowa and Indiana might be required to stand a chance against the Buckeyes.
 Short passes to spread the field a bit.
 Only problem there is that Ohio State ranks #1 in pass efficiency defense.
 Cool, so how the hell does Penn State get any points if it can’t run and can’t pass on OSU’s defense?
 Answer: our defense must score points.
 Michigan State’s did, but the offense provided only 3 of the 17 points; in the end they went down 24-17.
 So, I’ll amend my answer to the question I asked myself.
 Answer: our defense must score enough points.
 They must force turnovers.

 The defense is one cause for optimism.
 Maurice Evans has become a monster of a pass defender, ranking second in the division and first in the conference in that category.
 He needs to be in Todd Boeckman’s jockstrap on every passing play, but Evans will probably be double-teamed, especially now that he has the visibility of a Big Ten Player of the Week.
 The pressure on Boeckman is essential, as he is ranked #7 in the division in pass efficiency.
 By virtue of Evans’ performance against the Hoosiers, the Nittany Lions wrested the #1 ranking in sacks from Indiana, the former holder of that distinction.
 Moving to the linebackers, the usually hyperactive Connor was almost invisible in the Indiana game, but he’ll be back.
 Rumor has it that is nursing a minor injury.
 Sean Lee has always been there this year.
 The cause for concern is the front four in general.
 Injuries have thinned the initially deep defensive line.
 I don’t agree with the other bullshitters who say that Odrick’s injury won’t hurt the Nittany Lions.
+Injuries hurt, no matter if they are Texas oilfield accidents or sports.
 What have we got?
 A bottomless cup of first-string linemen?
 Hell no, we don’t.
 With Ohio State running Beanie Wells at them all day, these guys are going to get tired and coaches are going to have to be digging deeper and deeper for backups.
 Furthermore, as Joe admitted at the Tuesday press conference, the defensive playbook will have to be pared down to accommodate the less experienced players.
 That said (I hate scribes who write “that said”), I think the Lion front seven are good enough to put a crimp in the Beanster’s plans.
 Penn State is still #9 in rushing defense.
 Holding Wells under 100 yards will make that ranking more meaningful.

 The pass defense worries me.
 That damn soft Sandusky zone didn’t look too swift against Indiana last week, did it?
 Justin King—what’s up with him and his shoulder?
 He’s playing as soft as a baby’s ass.
 He’s missing tackles.
 He’s getting turned around.
 Ohio State doesn’t have what Paterno calls an 8’2″ receiver; however, they have pretty solid receivers in the 6’3″ tandem of Brian and Brian (Robiskie and Hartline).
 They get the job done.
 If we slow down Chris Wells, we have to expect these guys to be getting the ball more.
 Our soft-hitting, middle of the pack secondary might prove to be fertile stomping grounds for this duo.